0xhamed/lets-talk/README.md

 - For low spec devices going more than 3 per room isn't recommended as multiparty is implemented using mesh methodology
 - Screen sharing feature isn't available on mobile and old browsers
 - I don't recommend using the structure of this project in production
-- The live version is powered by nginx. websockets related requests are proxied to nodejs

 ## Setup